 - Bobbi Brown

 - Tom Ford

 - La Mer

 L’Oreal is one of the biggest beauty giants around the globe.
-Discovered in 1909.
-They introduced French hair-color.
+In 1909, they came into existence with French hair-color.
 L’Oreal has evolved the makeup, skin & hair care trend through its 100+ years of lifetime.

-L’Oreal is an umbrella company.
-It currently owns several of the well renowned beauty brands.
+It is another umbrella company that currently owns several of the well-renowned beauty brands.